nxengine/nxengine-evo/README.md

 # NXEngine-evo

-This is a somewhat rewrite/refactored version of nxengine It tends to be more portable and use cleaner code.
+This is a somewhat upgraded/refactored version of [nxengine](http://nxengine.sourceforge.net/)

 * [Differences](#differences-from-original-nxengine)
 * [Building](#building)